matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 ## Section 5 - Walk North
 Geary and Park Presidio to Lands End Lookout Visitor Center
-3.9 miles / 510 ft. elevation gain
+4.5 miles / 510 ft. elevation gain

 * Section 5 North starts at northeast side of Geary and Park Presidio.
 * Enter Park Presidio Greenway on dirt path between Park Presidio and Funston.
 * Follow Greenway to Lake St. by crossing Clement and California at traffic lights.
-* Cross Lake, cross Park Presidio.
+* Cross Lake, and immediately ascend asphalt path into Mountain Lake Park.
-* Walk one short block and turn right on 14th Ave.
-* Walk one block and turn left on asphalt path (Anza Trail) that runs in front of Entry Gate to Presidio.
+* Walk to the left of restroom and playground to first junction.
-* After passing Lobos Valley Overlook, and before reaching Wedermeyer Rd., turn left on unmarked dirt trail (Lobos Creek Valley Trail).
+* Veer L off asphalt path (at basketball court on your R) to continue along dirt Mountain Lake Trail.
+Keep L at next junction and continue along asphalt path.
+* Walk under State Highway 1, ascend to next junction, and turn L.
+* About 50 yards past junction, ascend staircase on right all the way to top.
+Continue to follow Mountain Lake Trail. (**Note**: At one point along Mountain Lake Trail, you will come to a very short boardwalk on your right that will lead to abandoned US Marine Hospital Cemetery [1881-1912]).
+* Turn L at next junction to follow path adjacent to road in front of building.
+* Walk about 30 yards to Wedemeyer Street (unmarked) and turn L before crossing the street, and descend dirt path adjacent to Wedemeyer.
+* At first crosswalk, walk to other side of Wedemeyer, and take immediate, sharp R onto Lobos Creek Valley Trail.
 * As you descend sandy trail, avoid all turnoffs to the right.
 * As you approach the bottom of the valley floor, you will see a Lobos Creek Valley Trail sign on your left that will lead you down a few stairs to a boardwalk.
 * Follow the boardwalk trail about a half mile until it ends on Bowley.